TwitchPotPlayer/TwitchPotPlayer/README.md

 ## /Media/UrlList/MediaUrlList - Twitch.as
 This extension lets you see in `File URL List` all online channels that you follow.
-Unfortunately PotPlayer has no interfrace to login in Twitch yet.
+Unfortunately PotPlayer has no interface to login in Twitch yet.
 So you need to put your username in `Media/UrlList/config.ini`.
 After this open PotPlayer and press `Ctrl + U`, you will see following window.